Praise be to Allah.

 The scholars of the Standing Committee said:

 The profits which the bank pays to depositors on the sums of money that they deposit in the bank is regarded as riba (usury, interest) and it is not permissible for him to benefit from these profits.
-He has to repent to Allaah from depositing money in riba-based banks, and withdraw the money he deposited and the interest.
+He has to repent to Allah from depositing money in riba-based banks, and withdraw the money he deposited and the interest.
 He should then keep the capital and spend the interest on charitable causes to help the poor and needy, to provide facilities and so on.

 What is meant by mudaarabah (silent partnership or limited partnership) is when two people cooperate, one by contributing money and the other by doing the work, and the profits are shared between them according to whatever agreement they reached.

 “Help you one another in Al‑Birr and At‑Taqwa (virtue, righteousness and piety); but do not help one another in sin and transgression”[al-Maa'idah 5:2]

-And it was proven that the Prophet (peace and blessings of Allaah be upon him) cursed the one who consumes riba, the one who pays it, the one who records it and the two who witness it, and he said, “They are all the same.”
+And it was proven that the Prophet (peace and blessings of Allah be upon him) cursed the one who consumes riba, the one who pays it, the one who records it and the two who witness it, and he said, “They are all the same.”
 This was narrated by Muslim in his Saheeh.

-2 – What a mother spends on her children does not count as zakaah, because if a father is unable to spend on his children, the duty to do so passes to the mother, if she has the means.
+2 – What a mother spends on her children does not count as zakah, because if a father is unable to spend on his children, the duty to do so passes to the mother, if she has the means.
 Al-Mughni, 11/373

 3 – The money should be withdrawn from the riba-based bank quickly, and it is not permissible for you to benefit from any of the interest, rather you have to get rid of it by spending it in any charitable way.
 The interest that you took before is forgiven, if you took it because you were unaware of the Islamic ruling.

 Shaykh ‘Abd-Allah ibn Jibren said:

 You have to repent for the riba that you consumed that was given to you by the bank in the name of interest, but you do not have to dispose of it.
-Rather it is something that Allaah forgives, because He says (interpretation of the meaning):
+Rather it is something that Allah forgives, because He says (interpretation of the meaning):

-“So whosoever receives an admonition from his Lord and stops eating Ribaa, shall not be punished for the past; his case is for Allaah (to judge)”
+“So whosoever receives an admonition from his Lord and stops eating Ribaa, shall not be punished for the past; his case is for Allah (to judge)”[al-Baqarah 2:275]

-And Allaah knows best.
+And Allah knows best.